Zhang Xin: Early life and education

-In the 1950s, Zhang Xin's parents, second generation Burmese Chinese, left Burma and immigrated to China.
+In the 1950s, Zhang Xin's parents, second-generation Burmese Chinese, left Burma and immigrated to China.
 There, they worked as translators at the Foreign Languages Press.
 They separated during the Cultural Revolution.

 Born in Beijing in 1965, Zhang remained with her mother after the separation of her parents, moving with her mother to Hong Kong at the age of 15, where they lived in a room just big enough for two bunk beds.
 To save for an education abroad, she worked for five years in small factories that made garment and electronic products.
 By the age of 19, she had saved enough for airfare to London and to support herself for English study at a secretarial school in Oxford.
 To support herself in the UK, she "worked in a traditional British fish and chip shop run by a Chinese couple," and took on Prime Minister Margaret Thatcher as a role model, while also developing a "fascination with left-wing British intellectuals."

 In 1987, while still studying in London, she earned a scholarship that enabled her to begin studying economics at the University of Sussex, where she received a bachelor's degree.
 In 1992, she graduated with a master's degree in development economics from Cambridge University, where she wrote her master's thesis on privatization in China.
 In 2013, Zhang received an honorary doctorate from the University of Sussex.

 Career

-Initial investments
+Early career

 Upon graduation, Zhang was hired by Barings PLC (later Barings Bank), which had scouted Cambridge for students with knowledge of privatization in China, and which hired Zhang on the strength of her master's thesis on the topic.
 She returned to Hong Kong to work, but in 1993, her unit at Barings was acquired by Goldman Sachs, and Zhang was transferred to New York City, where she helped bring privatized Chinese factories to the public stock exchange.
 Intrigued by China's burgeoning urbanization, she returned to her hometown, Beijing, where she met and married her husband—who purportedly proposed just four days after they met, in 1994.
 In 1994, the couple began a mixed-use development project on unwanted land, called "New Town."

+Business

 She co-founded Hongshi (meaning Red Stone), which later became SOHO China, with her husband Pan Shiyi in 1995.
 Over the next decade, they began six additional development projects in China, including a residential development in Boao, on the island of Hainan, and the Commune by the Great Wall, a managed boutique hotel in Beijing featuring the works of twelve Asian architects recruited by Zhang.
 Early in their marriage and business relationship, the couple experienced friction due to differing ideas of how the business should be run, leading Zhang to return to England for a time to reflect.
 Eventually, she decided to return to her husband, but left the business for a time, returning to focus on the design end when business increased.